 Sometimes Paul and I have a bit of trouble keeping up our motivation over the course of a long day.
 If you read Paul’s post on Stumbling Toward Optimism, you know that a positive attitude is not in our DNA.
 However, we have a lot of important goals and very busy lives.
-We have three kids still at home, full-time jobs, multiple side hustles, and this great journey to plan (largely through this blog).
+We have four (adult) kids, full-time jobs, multiple side hustles, and our many poker trips to plan and experience.
 So when our motivation hits a low point, we need to figure out how to bring it back up quickly.
 And, sadly, motivation often hits a low point.

-Fortunately, through our years together, we have identified some tricks to remedy the problem.
+Fortunately, through our years together, Paul and I have identified some tricks to remedy the problem.
 We’ve tried a lot of different methods to throw off the gloom and get back to work.
 Below are the four measures we have found to be most effective at recapturing our mojo when we hit a rough patch.

 We plan out each week on a white board with a set of magnets edged in washi tape signifying who is assigned each task.
 We have color-coded categories for our main work, side hustles, household tasks, and this blog.
-Further, each day we list specifically what we want to accomplish, and how we will fit them around other personal activities (errands, son’s hockey practice, exercise, etc.).
+Oh yes, I am an organizational geek.
+Further, each day we list specifically what we want to accomplish, and how we will fit them around other personal activities (errands, cooking, exercise, etc.).
 It can be surprisingly motivating to clean off a magnet and move it back to the empty pile.
 And damn, it feels good when the day’s column is empty.
 In case you’re interested, we use this white board, which we have found to be the perfect size for our home office.

 The idea of exercise to lighten one’s mood is hardly groundbreaking.
 However, it is extremely effective.
 Paul runs, but I prefer to get outside and take a walk.
 The endorphins released from walking, combined with the positive effects of sunlight will turn my mood around every time.
 As an extra productivity bonus, I always listen to podcasts when I walk.
 My favorite side hustle podcast is Nick Loper’s The Side Hustle Show.
-It got us started side hustling, and gives me fresh motivation every time I listen.
+It got us started side hustling, and gives me fresh motivation to get back to work and start hustling every time I listen.

 When all else fails, bribery remains.
 If I face an undesirable task, I promise myself a treat upon its completion.
 You have to be careful with this one.
 No promising yourself a Tahitian vacation for taking out the trash.
 That will kill your budget every time.
 Also, for your long-term health: no bribing your way through a bag of Hershey’s kisses in one sitting.
 But offering yourself a small grace note when you’re really struggling to complete a task can be a great incentive.